Shoot (professional wrestling): Fan interference

 In 2002, during a ladder match between Eddie Guerrero and Rob Van Dam, a fan jumped the guardrail, got into the ring, and knocked over the ladder while Guerrero was climbing it.
 Guerrero noticed what was going on, landed on his feet, and kicked the fan a few times before security took him away.

+On July 30, 2013, during a WWE live event in Cape Town, South Africa, a spectator entered the ringside area and attacked Randy Orton after his match.
+As Orton stood on a turnbuckle posing to the crowd, the fan struck him from behind with a low blow before being restrained by security.
+Orton briefly confronted the attacker before leaving the ringside area.
+WWE stated that the spectator was arrested and later pleaded guilty to assault.

 During a match with Bray Wyatt at a WWE house show in Victoria, British Columbia in August 2015, Roman Reigns was struck in the head by a metal replica Money in the Bank briefcase thrown by a fan.
 Reigns was momentarily dazed by the incident, but was able to continue the match.

+On April 6, 2019, during the WWE Hall of Fame ceremony at Barclays Center in Brooklyn, New York, a spectator entered the ring and tackled Bret Hart while Hart was delivering the Hart Foundation's induction speech alongside Natalya.
+Several wrestlers and security personnel immediately subdued the attacker and removed him from the arena.
+Hart was able to continue the ceremony and did not suffer serious injury.
+The attacker was subsequently arrested and charged with assault and criminal trespass.

 Worked shoots

 Worked shoot is the term for any occurrence that is scripted by the creative team to come off as unscripted and therefore appear as though it were a real-life happening but is, in fact, still part of the show.
 This can be seen as an example of the writers breaking the fourth wall and attempting to court the fans who are interested in shoots (i.e., events outside the traditional in-ring wrestling matchups).
 Notable characteristics of a worked-shoot include the mentioning of terms and information generally known only to industry insiders and "smart" fans.
 This community of "smart" pro-wrestling fans are sometimes referred to as "smarks".

 A major example of a worked shoot occurred on the June 27, 2011 Raw Roulette, where CM Punk delivered a promo popularly known as a "pipebomb" promo.
 In it, Punk aired his grievances with WWE at the time and announced he would leave the promotion three weeks after his promo with the WWE Championship (Punk would sign a new contract during the time period); the promo was not cut off until Punk attempted to mention bullying issues within the company.
 In order to provide an air of legitimacy, Punk received a kayfabe suspension from the company following the promo.